dotnet/csharplang/proposals/init.md

 ```

 The compiler will match the type by full name.
 There is no requirement
 that it appear in the core library.
-If there are mulitple types by this name
+If there are multiple types by this name
 then the compiler will tie break in the following order:

 1. The one defined in the project being compiled